By Hiroshima University Department of Public Relations

 These reprogrammed cells called induced pluripotent stem cells, or iPS cells, hold great promise for regenerative medicine, where they can be used to develop tissue or organ replacement-based treatments for life-threatening diseases.

 Artificially inducing ordinary cells to reset back to pluripotency, however, is a lengthy and delicate process.
 Obtaining iPS cells depends on chance.
-And knowing all they can about the complex chemical changes happening inside during reprogramming can help scientists improve the odds of attaining viable iPS cells for clinical applications.
+And knowing all they can about the chemical changes cells undergo during reprogramming can help scientists improve the odds of attaining viable iPS cells for clinical applications.
 Current methods that track reprogramming status, however, use destructive and costly techniques.

 A study led by Dr. Tomonobu Watanabe, professor at Hiroshima University’s Research Institute for Radiation Biology and Medicine, showed how Raman spectroscopy could be a low-cost, simpler, and non-intrusive technique in monitoring what goes on inside the cell as it transitions.